Athlete/athlete-api-docs/resources/user.rst

 There are some **headers** you might need to send.
 Some are optionals, other are required.:

     Content-MD5 (OPTIONAL): Is the result of aplying MD5 digest on the content you're sending.
-Based on http://www.ietf.org/rfc/rfc1864.txt It's important to note that this method is highly used in a wide variety of APIs, being a well known one S3 from Amazon.
+Based on http://www.ietf.org/rfc/rfc1864.txt It's important to note that this method is highly used in a wide variety of APIs, being a well known case Amazon S3.
 If you have doubt on how implement this, you can browse some opensource library for S3 and you can find a good example.
     Content-Type (REQUIRED): This is the content type of the picture you're sending.
 Right now the only content types supported are: "image/jpeg" and "image/png"